showell/lint-zulip-message-html/README.md

 - `test.py` - run this to see it action
 - `lib/generic/validator.py` - this is the main entry point
-- `lib/zulip/rules.py` - sets up the actual rules for Zulip
+- `lib/zulip/rules.py` - sets up the actual rules for Zulip in `CONFIG`

 The code is all Python, and the only dependency is the `lxml` library.